What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 • Butanal

 Exposure to volatile organic compounds can cause short and long-term health effects.
-These health effects depend on the length of time and how often or level of exposure.
+These health effects depend on the length of time and how often or the level of exposure.

 Short Term